 Students must successfully complete all required and elective courses and maintain 2.5 (C+) or higher in each course to receive the Applied Counselling Certificate.

 It is the responsibility of each student to be familiar with the graduation requirements of the program in which they are enrolled.

-Important Notice- there have been changes to the criminal record process that may require a longer period of time for your application to be approved.
+Important Notice- there have been changes to the Vulnerable Sector process that may require a longer period of time for your application to be approved.
 If you are planning to graduate from the ACCP, it is strongly recommended that you complete the application process well in advance of your graduation date to avoid disappointment.
 If we do not receive your criminal record check in a timely manner, we are not able to grant your certificate until such time as it is received.
 For more information, please see the following link: